 Check the resolution of your full-size image (the image you initially uploaded).
 You can see that information in the Retina Dashboard on the Image Details in your Media Library.
 What is it?
 How does it compare with the image you are checking now?

 If your image size is, for example, 200×300, the full-size should be of minimum 400×600 (double) for the retina image to be created.
-The little colorful squares in the dashboard normally shows you that information.
+The little colorful squares in the dashboard normally show you that information.

 If that full-size image is too small, re-upload a bigger version of that image (replace the full-size one).
 With the Pro version, you can do it directly by drag & drop.
 With the standard version of the plugin, you might need to re-upload completely a new file in the Media Library and use it instead (or find a plugin that can help you replace your images).